-VW Transporter beds – how we sleep in our camper van
+VW Transporter beds in our campers

 Kids camper van beds

-Installation is quick and easy, once you have done it a few times, and it packs away very neatly.
+Putting the Cabbunk up is quick and easy, once you have done it a few times, and it packs away very neatly.

-It’s worth practicing putting up the Cabbunk at home as there is some adjustment to be done to make the system perfect for you.
+Tip: It’s worth practicing putting up the Cabbunk at home as there is some adjustment to be done to make the system perfect for you.

 A slightly ‘slacker hammock’ is ideal for very small children to ensure they don’t fall out, while larger children will prefer a more taught hammock to give them greater space and make it easier to get in and out.